- What surveys are being conducted?

 - Can you help us use the Engagement Survey to increase employee satisfaction?

 What surveys are being conducted?
-There are two surveys being launched this spring.
+There are two surveys being launched in the spring of 2021.
 The Wage and Benefits Survey seeks information about pay levels and benefits offered to employees.
 Someone who is familiar with employee compensation and benefits at your organization will complete this survey.
 The Employee Engagement Survey asks staff questions about wages, benefits, and other factors that contribute to job satisfaction.
 Team members complete this survey on their own.

 Why are these surveys being conducted?
 These surveys are being offered to provide an informational resource to help the nonprofit community better understand the array of influences – including wages – that contribute to successful employee recruitment and retention in the nonprofit sector.
 These surveys will provide nonprofit leadership teams with useful information for attracting talent to the sector, and for addressing issues of staff turnover which can negatively impact program results and cause stress for individuals served by an organization.